Skip to main content

 If we take many random samples of size \( n \) from any population (with mean \( \mu \) and standard deviation \( \sigma \)), then:

-as long as the sample size \( n \) is large enough.
+getting close to normal as the sample size \( n \) increases.

 A few important notes:

-• This works no matter what shape the original population has.
+• This works regardless of the original population distribution.

 • The bigger the sample size, the more normal the sampling distribution becomes.